-Stuart Zender, the bass guitarist from Jamiroquai, responsible for co-writing hits like ‘Cosmic girl’ and ‘Virtual insanity’, hadn’t had a break in a long time.
+Stuart Zender, the bass guitarist from Jamiroquai, claiming to be responsible for co-writing hits like ‘Cosmic girl’ and ‘Virtual insanity’, hadn’t had a break in a long time.
 A genius in his prime, at forty-two, he was going through some sort of mid-life crisis.

 Nobody had sacrificed their lives to him in order to create a hit in a long time.
 That is, in order to understand how individuals created those points of genius.
 One must understand what occurs for that moment of transcendence to occur.